 Because of containing essential amino acids, fish consumed in even a small quantity can improve the quality of dietary protein.
 Only vegetables in diet cannot provide you enough of nutrients.

 Does that mean any fish with good fatty acid is good for you and your baby?
 The answer is NO!!!

 For pregnant women, breastfeeding mothers and babies it’s very important that you select the right fish.
 Don’t just look for the source of vital nutrient Omega3 fatty acids but consider other harmful factor to avoid also.
 You need to select the right fish especially considering the Mercury content of the fish.
 Mercury is called as nerve poison.
 Children are more sensitive to it compared to the adults.
 Therefore, the fish which contains mercury is prohibited to the babies, pregnant women and breastfeeding mothers.
 You can introduce fish to your baby once she is around 9 months old.
 But, you should confirm with your doctor before you start to include fish in baby’s food.

 How to Select Right Fish During Pregnancy, Breastfeeding and as a Baby Food?

 Fish for baby should be high in nutrients but low in mercury and which is not known for allergy causing.
 In any type of fish, try buying bigger available fish as the bones will be bigger, visible and hence lesser chances of your baby getting small piece of bone caught in the back of the throat.

-Lets see one by one most popular and healthy fish available India.
+Let’s see one by one the most popular and healthy fishes available India.

-As you will see everyone talks about health benefits of Salmon, as its safest of all, high in nutrients and very low in Mercury and low in allergy causing contents.
-But can you buy fresh Salmon in India?
+As you will see everyone talks about the health benefits of Salmon, as it’s the safest of all, high in nutrients and very low in Mercury and low in allergy causing contents.
+But, can you buy fresh Salmon in India?
 Well in India we get Rawas which is species of Salmon.